ASK-Berkeley/Neural-Spectral-Methods/README.md

 <img src="demo.gif" width="100%"/>
 <h1> Neural Spectral Methods </h1>

-This repo contains the JAX implementation of our paper,
+This repo contains the JAX implementation of our ICLR 2024 paper,

 *Neural Spectral Methods: Self-supervised learning in the spectral domain*.
 <br />